-However, trails in High Tatras are located above 2000m, so there is a lot of exposure points and good physical condition is necessary.
-Therefore, hikes in High Tatra mountains aren’t suitable for beginners.
+However, trails in the High Tatras are located above 2000m, so there are a lot of exposure points and good physical condition is necessary.
+Therefore, hikes in the High Tatra mountains aren’t suitable for beginners.

 There are also climbing routes - the most popular climbing trails in Tatra mountains are Mieguszowiecki Szczyt Wielki, Zamarła Turnia and Koscielec.